tamucc-gcl/gclTools/README.md

 # tamuccGCL
-R packages to address computational workflows in TAMU-CC Genomics Core Laboratory
+An R package to address computational workflows in TAMU-CC Genomics Core Laboratory